aeternity/protocol/serializations.md

 ]
 ```

-The payload is a serialized signed channel offchain transaction is empty.
+The payload is a serialized signed channel offchain transaction or it is empty.

 #### Channel settle transaction
 ```